Revolution 1848

 In practical terms the Habsburg dynasty would have found such an acceptance to be intolerable and would probably have sought to undo it.
 The Tsar of Russia could also be presumed to be be strongly opposed to the replacement of the "dynastic" German Confederation by a liberal, constitutional, national, "Germany".

-The Tsar of all the Russias was in principle supportive of divine-right dynastic governance and had also become somewhat concerned lest the Hungarian developments be copied in "his own" Polish Kingdom.
-He had already, and seriously, offered to assist in returning the Kingdom of Hungary to its earlier political position within the 'lands of the Habsburgs' and now sent, (although estimates vary), perhaps as many as some three hundred and sixty thousand of his soldiers to co-operate with Austrian forces in efforts to subdue Hungary.
+The Tsar of all the Russias was in principle supportive of divine-right dynastic governance and had also, and importantly, become pressingly concerned lest the Hungarian developments be copied in "his own" Polish Kingdom.
+(Russian control in Poland was, in fact, then under a longstanding challenge from Polish nationalism which had featured a serious Polish revolt as recently as 1831).
+The Tsar now sent, (although estimates vary), well in excess of a hundred thousand of his soldiers to co-operate with Austrian forces in efforts to subdue Hungary.

 Law VIII of 1849, (the first such nationalities law in Europe), made some concessions guaranteeing "the free national development for all the nationalities living within the territory of Hungary".
 The nationalities could hope to see the use of their own languages in primary schools.
 Magyar would remain the language of the central governmental communication and legislation.
 Local political assemblies were made open to being addressed in any language, where any nationality was an absolute local majority at county level the minutes of their proceedings could be preserved in the local majority language as well as in Hungarian.
 Local National Guards were to be commanded through the medium of their local languages.
 Promotion within the public service was to be fully on the basis of ability and merit and there were guarantees that selection for public offices would be undertaken without regard to the mother tongue or the religion of the applicants.